Wednesday, November 16, 2011

 Arriving in Cebu, a traveler is ushered into this relatively laidback metropolis through the Mactan Cebu International Airport (MCIA) located in Mactan Island which is a mere 20 minute ride to Cebu City center, barring traffic.
 But traffic has engulfed the byways that take you to the city center so expect a plodding, snail-paced ride as you get to and away from the airport.
 My trip to the city center (Fuente Osmena area) took 40 minutes; and a bit faster - 30 minutes getting back to the airport from the centro.

-Arrival is pretty much a straight forward experience.
+Arrival is pretty much a straight forward affair.
 You deplane and head straight to a common hall (above) for your baggage claim.
 This hall also leads straight to the exit doors.
 Within the same hall, you find a helpful information counter that will suggest hotels for you (they'll ask what your budget is) and has information on several other concerns.

 If you require left luggage facility, head leftwards to find Ibales Baggage Depository (see below for rates) just beside the entrance for passengers with connecting flights.
 There's not much here in terms of shops which are mostly found at the Departure Hall located at the other end of the building.